JustinFassio-Personal-Projects/recipe-generator-app/docs/theme/Adding-Custom-Themes.md

 - Use [OKLCH to Hex Converter](https://oklch.com/) to convert between formats
 - Or use browser dev tools to convert colors
-- Both formats work in Tailwind config - choose what works best for your theme
+- Both formats work in CSS plugin format - choose what works best for your theme

 ## Theme Color Guidelines